Alamy vs. Getty: Which Stock Site Is Better?

 Maybe you like to take photos as a hobby, or you would like to venture and make it your source of income.

 Let us take a look at how Alamy vs Getty filter the images they accept into their collection.

 Submitting your work in Alamy is either through FTP or Alamy Upload.

 There exists a distinct process for this, and you can learn more here.

 They may also accept mobile uploads through their iPhone app Stockimo.

 It goes through a simple Quality Control.

-Alamy is said to be more strict in terms of technical quality than in artistic merit.
+The perception is that Alamy is more strict in terms of technical quality than artistic merit.

 A slight blemish in your photo could lock you out for 28 days from contributing to the site for quality control.

 But most contributors have a breeze in submitting their work.